-Bart Jennings, Steve Barry and Greg Molloy at Chapados.
+Bart Jennings (convention chairman), Steve Barry (Bear Bait I) and Greg Molloy (current NRHS President) at Chapados.

-The return move back to pick us up.
-We headed east to MP 17.6 where we turned around to head to the Fairbanks International Airport Branch which we will travel a few miles on.
-We will be the first passenger train ever to run over these tracks.
+The reverse move to pick us up.
+We headed east to MP 17.6 where we turned around to head to the Fairbanks International Airport Branch, on which we would travel a few miles and be the first passenger train to run over these tracks.

-We started out onto the branch.
-We went out over two miles on the branch before we came to a stop.
-We then headed straight to Faribanks.
+We started out onto the branch and went out over two miles on the branch before stopping, then headed straight to Fairbanks.

-We ran by this lake before we returned to the Eielson Branch and went back to Fairbanks where we unloaded our passengers and I helped clean my car.
-I got to relax for just a few minutes before it was time to load our 2 PM Trip Passengers.
-Once the door was closed I gave a much more detailed safety talk and the train was off for Saulich.
+We passed this lake before we returned to the Eielson Branch and went back to Fairbanks where we unloaded our passengers and I helped clean my car.
+I relaxed for just a few minutes before it was time to load our 2:00 PM trip of local passengers.
+Once the door was closed, I gave a much more detailed safety talk and the train was off for Saulich.

-My 2 PM Passengers were a great group of local people.
-We all had a good time together.
+My 2:00 PM passengers were a great group of local people and we all had a good time together.
 I gave them a Trivia question of "What four states does Amtrak not serve?
 Hint, You are in one right now.
 The answer was Alaska, Hawaii, South Dakota and Wyoming.
 The winner was an older gentlemen who won one of my Amtrak Million Mile T-shirts.
-He will have the only one in the state of Alaska.
+He will have the only one in the State of Alaska.

-Once out of Fairbanks we headed out into the Fall color countryside.
+Once out of Fairbanks we headed out into the autumn color countryside.